RIOT-OS/RIOT/CONTRIBUTING.md

   You can use multi-line commit messages if you want to detail more the changes.
+  For example:

+      periph/timer: Document that set_absolute is expected to wrap

+      Most timers are implemented this way already, and keeping (documenting) it that way allows the generic timer_set implementation to stay as simple as it is.

 ### Pull Requests
 [pull requests]: #pull-requests